Ali-Mahmoud98/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - What are the purpose of the gcc flags -m32 and -m64

 ## General
-- All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89
+- All files compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89
 - Code use the Betty style